 You may feel some pain when the braces are changed and adjusted - this includes tightening braces, bending or as needed, replacing the wires - but there are ways to get pain relief:

-Using either a cotton swab or your finger, rub an oral anesthetic such as Anbesol or Orajel directly on your sensitive teeth and gums.
-Oral anesthetics desensitize your gums and teeth which helps to alleviate discomfort or pain that you may be feeling while your teeth shift acutely.
+Using either a cotton swab or your finger, rub an oral anaesthetic such as Anbesol or Orajel directly on your sensitive teeth and gums.
+Oral anaesthetics desensitise your gums and teeth which helps to alleviate discomfort or pain that you may be feeling while your teeth shift acutely.

 When taking over-the-counter medicine, make sure you read the instructions and follow the dosage instructions carefully.